 - Consider what issues both you and your students are facing and then discuss strategies for continued research and academic progress and ways that you can be flexible in the coming months.
 Pay particular attention to issues related to equity, and if you sense concerning mental health issues please share resources.

-- Decide on mutually workable timelines for a structured one-to-one meeting and check-in schedules (both synchronous and non-synchronous), committee meetings as needed, and any research team meetings.
+- Decide on mutually workable timelines for a structured one-to-one meeting and check-in schedules and meetings (both synchronous and non-synchronous), committee meetings as needed, and any research team meetings.
 Discuss any anticipated breaks, absences, and vacation times as you set up schedules.

 - Discuss and address funding issues related to fellowships, scholarships, research and teaching appointments, and other sources of funding.
 Provide clarity on what sources are continuing and consider how you and/or your program might replace or supplement any loss of funding sources among your students.